Savvythelegend/PGDocs/docs/logical_replication.md

 - Real-time analytics
 - Integration with external applications

-!!!
-Info
+:::info
-    For more details, examples, and limitations, please refer to the [official PostgreSQL documentation on Logical Replication](https://www.postgresql.org/docs/current/logical-replication.html).
+For more details, examples, and limitations, please refer to the
+    [official PostgreSQL documentation on Logical Replication](https://www.postgresql.org/docs/current/logical-replication.html).

 **CloudNativePG** enhances this capability by providing declarative support for